Galser/tfe-selfsigned-with-proxy/README.md

 - Commit it to the repo

-- Return back to the TFE, we have organization now connected to the VCS, so continue in teh same Tab and page - to  create  `Workspace` for that organization , choose our fresh repo ( **tfeminimal** in the demo ) :
+- Return to the TFE, we have organization now connected to the VCS, so continue in the same Tab and page - to  create  `Workspace` for that organization, choose our fresh repo ( **tfeminimal** in the demo ) :

 ![Workspace](screenshots/19-workspace.png)